 15.10.6 RegExp.prototype is now a RegExp object rather than an instance of Object.
-The value of its [[Class]] internal property which is observable using Object.prototype.toString is now "RegExp" rather than "Object"
+The value of its [[class]] internal property which is observable using Object.prototype.toString is now "RegExp" rather than "Object"

-This annex needs to be updated according to the rest of the document.

-Additions and Changes in Edition 3.1 which Introduce Incompatabilities with Edition 3.
+Annex E (informative) Additions and Changes in Edition 3.1 which Introduce Incompatabilities with Edition 3.
 Section 7.1 Unicode format control characters are no longer stripped from ECMAScript source text before processing.
 Unicode BOMs (byte order marks) are treated as whitespace.
 Section 7.8.5 Regular expression literals now return an unique object each time the literal is evaluated.
-This change is detectable by any programs that test the object identity of such literal values or that are sensitive to the shared side effects.
+This change is detectable by any programs test the object identity of such literal values.
 Section 12.6.4 for-in statements no longer throw a TypeException if the in expression evaluates to null or undefined.
 Instead, the statement behaves as if the value of the expression was an object with no enumerable properties.
 Section 15: Implementations are now required to ignore extra arguments tostandard built-in methods unless otherwise explicitly specified.
 In the 3rd Edition the handling of extra arguments were undefined and implementations were explicitly allowed to throw a TypeError exception.
 Section 15.1.1: The value properties NaN, Infinity, and undefined of the Global Object have been changed to be read-only properties.
+Comment [AWB93]: What is the justification fo this change??
 Section 15.9.4.2: Date.parse is not required to first attempt to parse its argument as an ISO format string.
 Programs that use this format but depended upon implementation specific behavor (including failure) may behave differently.

-Comment [AWB63]: What is the justification for this change??